 Most undergraduate engineering students have a principal advisor.
 Find your principal advisor by logging in to My ASU and clicking on the blue “Academic Advising” link in the “Academic Support Team box.
-Tempe undergraduate students have either NEST or SOAR focused advisors.
+Tempe undergraduate students have either NEST (Nurturing Entering Students through Teaching) or SOAR (Success Outreach and Advising for Returning students) focused advisors.

-Newly admitted CIDSE students (first-year and transfer) will meet with academic advisors from our NEST advising group.
-NEST academic advisors specialize in helping new CIDSE students navigate their first year at ASU.
+Newly admitted SCAI students (first-year) will meet with academic advisors from our NEST advising group.
+NEST academic advisors specialize in helping new SCAI students navigate their first year at ASU.
 During their first year at ASU, new students are presented with unique opportunities and challenges.
-The CIDSE NEST academic advisors specialized their training and knowledge to help new students take advantage of these unique opportunities and overcome the unique challenges.
-Working with the NEST advisors, new CIDSE students will establish a strong foundation that will serve them through graduation!
+The SCAI NEST academic advisors specialized their training and knowledge to help new students take advantage of these unique opportunities and overcome the unique challenges.
+Working with the NEST advisors, new SCAI students will establish a strong foundation that will serve them through graduation!

-CIDSE students who have established a solid foundation for success after completing a year of ASU coursework will meet with our SOAR advising group.
-SOAR academic advisors specialize in helping continuing CIDSE students establish and achieve their academic goals.
-ASU, Fulton Engineering, and CIDSE have an indescribable number of resources available to help students achieve their academic, professional, and personal goals.
+SCAI students who have established a solid foundation for success after completing their first year of college course work will meet with our SOAR (soph-senior) advising group.
+SOAR academic advisors specialize in helping continuing SCAI students establish and achieve their academic goals.
+ASU, Fulton Engineering, and SCAI have an indescribable number of resources available to help students achieve their academic, professional, and personal goals.
 Identifying and taking advantage of these resources can at times be difficult and confusing for students.
 The SOAR academic advisors have the specific knowledge and training to help students take advantage of these resources and set themselves on a path to success!

-When do I need to see my CIDSE advisor?
+When do I need to see my SCAI advisor?